JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/3-Operators.md

 console.log(myValue); // outputs 20

-//Note that there are no quotation marks since we arent oututting a string
+//Note that there are no quotation marks since we aren't outputting a string

 // Example two
 var x = 10;